Ketogenic Diet Side Effects

 Solution: Sea salt and water will help bring your body back into balance.

-You may experience a drop in body temperature on a keto diet.
+You may experience a drop in body temperature on intermittent fasting and the keto diet.

 Solution: Take some sea kelp and sea vegetables.